Undergraduate Advising: Graduation Timeline and Commencement Information

 The Semester in Which You Plan to Graduate

 - Submit a Graduation Worksheet for the current semester.
-See: Spring 2014 Graduation Worksheet [pdf], Fall 2014 Graduation Worksheet [pdf].
-Late Graduation Worksheet need to be submitted with a Petition for an Exception to Policy form found under Forms.
+See: Summer 2016 Graduation Worksheet [pdf].
+Graduation Worksheet submitted after July 14th, 2016 need to be submitted with an Exception to Policy form found under Forms.

-- Apply online to graduate on TESTUDO no later than the last day of schedule adjustment of the semester in which you plan to graduate (10 days after classes start).
+- Apply online to graduate on TESTUDO no later than the last day of schedule adjustment of the semester in which you plan to graduate.

-- Complete the online Spring 2015 Survey, Fall Senior Survey.
+- Complete the online Summer 2016 Survey.
 You only need to attach the receipt.